PotentialAnomaly/Geotags-from-VK-to-CSV/README.md

 4. Edit `config.py` and add your VK API credentials:
    - Get service token by registering an application (takes 5 minutes with a VK account): https://vk.com/apps?act=manage
-   - (IF THE PROJECT REVIEWER DOESN'T HAVE TIME TO GET A TOKEN, THEY CAN MESSAGE ME ON TELEGRAM @unumerratum)

 ## 📖 Usage